Which place is cheaper, Durham or Asheville?

 Both Durham and Asheville are popular destinations to visit in the winter with plenty of activities.
 Most visitors come to Asheville for the Christmas ambience, the shopping scene, and the cuisine during these months.
 Also, the winter months attract visitors to Durham because of the museums, the shopping scene, and the cuisine.

 The weather in Durham can be very cold.
 Asheville is a little warmer than Durham in the winter.
 The daily temperature in Asheville averages around 44°F (7°C) in January, and Durham fluctuates around 40°F (5°C).

 Asheville usually receives more sunshine than Durham during winter.
 Asheville gets 176 hours of sunny skies, while Durham receives 162 hours of full sun in the winter.

 It's quite rainy in Asheville.
 In January, Asheville usually receives more rain than Durham.
 Asheville gets 3.9 inches (100 mm) of rain, while Durham receives 3.2 inches (82 mm) of rain each month for the winter.

 Both Durham and Asheville during the spring are popular places to visit.
 The spring months attract visitors to Asheville because of the natural beauty.

 In the spring, Asheville is a little warmer than Durham.
-Typically, the spring temperatures in Asheville in April are around 64°F (18°C), and Durham is about 60°F (16°C).
+Typically, the spring temperatures in Asheville in April average around 64°F (18°C), and Durham averages at about 60°F (16°C).

 In Durham, it's very sunny this time of the year.
 It's quite sunny in Asheville.
 In the spring, Asheville often gets around the same amount of sunshine as Durham.
 Asheville gets 266 hours of sunny skies this time of year, while Durham receives 251 hours of full sun.